EndPointCorp/end-point-blog/2021/05/27/gpg-keys-on-a-smart-card.md

 Gnu Privacy Guard (or GPG) is a tool we use a lot at End Point.
 It's simplicity and quite decent security is a perfect fit for us- and there's a way to make it even safer.

 Gpg uses the OpenPGP (or Pretty Good Privacy) standard to encrypt files.
-Normally, one creates a pgp key on their computer and just keeps the keyfile safe.
+Normally, one creates a PGP key on their computer and just keeps the keyfile safe.
 A password is generally used, but as with any private key, it's only as safe as the computer it's on.

 Using a smartcard can increase this security, especially if the key is generated on an airgapped machine.
 This way the keyfile is stored in the hardware security token, and is never exposed to the internet.